Corporate Governance Report

 The decisions taken by the Supervisory Board regarding the composition of the Management Board are based on careful analysis of current and future business challenges.
 Potential members of the Management Board must not only have solid general qualifications, but must also be individuals capable of helping the company to address its current situation and future challenges.

 Diversity on the Management Board

 According to the German law on equal participation of men and women in management positions, the Supervisory Board decided in the calendar year 2015 on targets and deadlines for the increase of the share of women on the Management Board.
 In accordance with the law, the first deadline may not exceed 30 June 2017.
-Until this due date, the membership of a woman on the Management Board is probably not possible.
-Such a short-term change in the status quo is not foreseeable as the appointments and contracts of all current members of the Management Board are valid beyond 30 June 2017 and no extension of the Management Board is planned.
+Until this due date, the Management Board is expected to continue to have no female members.
 In the long term – that is, until 30 June 2022 – the Supervisory Board plans the membership of at least one woman on the Management Board.
-For the current composition of the Management Board with five people, this equals a rate of 20 per cent.
-In order to reach this target, the Supervisory Board will focus on the search for qualified female candidates for new appointments in the years ahead.
+In order to reach this target, the Supervisory Board will focus on the search for qualified female candidates in the years ahead.

 Requirements related to appointments to the Supervisory Board

-To ensure that the Supervisory Board of METRO AG can duly perform these responsibilities, its members have formulated certain objectives regarding appointments.
+To ensure that the Supervisory Board of METRO AG can duly perform its responsibilities, the members have formulated certain objectives regarding appointments.
 These objectives are:

 Diversity on the Supervisory Board